elena-goriachikova/elena-goriachikova/README.md

 ![banner](./banner.svg)

 20+ years untangling enterprise complexity across Ecom, Retail, Healthcare, Banking, Telecom and Pharma.
-These days I'm less interested in speccing features and more interested in building agents that actually do the work.
+These days I’m focused on turning that experience into AI systems and agents that can do useful work in real-world enterprise contexts.